W

 To install Windows 10 with a traditional local account rather than one that forces the user to a Microsoft login, it’s become necessary as of 2019 to disconnect the PC from the Internet during installation.

 Windows 11 – (2021) 64-bit, available as an update of Windows 10 as well as an OEM install.
 It comes in two flavors, Windows 11 Home and Windows 11 Pro, and has changes to the interface, many new features, and some improvements to efficiency.
 It’s possible to install Windows 11 with a local account instead of a Microsoft account, but the installer makes it difficult (see dark pattern).
+Changing the login back to a local account is still possible as of 2024; it requires using the Settings app to select “Accounts - Your info” and then “Sign in with a local account instead”.
 Windows 11 also attempts to enforce the use of Secure Boot.
 Again, there are ways around it.

 Windows service